Robin Frijns

-Robin Christiaan Maria Frijns (born 7 August 1991) is a Dutch racing driver. who most recenty competes in Formula E with Envision Racing, and in the FIA World Endurance Championship for Team WRT as part of the BMW factory driver lineup.
+Robin Christiaan Maria Frijns (born 7 August 1991) is a Dutch racing driver.

-Frijns has achieved successes throughout multiple single-seater and sportscar racing disciplines.
-This includes debut-year titles in the Formula Renault Eurocup and Formula Renault 3.5 Series, race wins in Formula E and the DTM, the 2017 Blancpain GT Series Sprint Cup championship, as well as the 24 Hours of Le Mans and WEC titles in the LMP2 class in 2021.
+Frijns achieved considerable success in his junior career, with back-to-back titles in Formula BMW, Formula Renault Eurocup and the Formula Renault 3.5 Series, which he won against Jules Bianchi in 2012.
+Frijns tested for Red Bull, Sauber and Caterham, but lacked the funding to reach Formula One.
+Instead, Frijns joined Audi as factory driver and won the Blancpain GT Series on debut in 2015, its Sprint Cup in 2017, the Bathurst 12 Hour in 2018, and the Nürburgring 24 Hours in 2022.
+He also raced in the DTM from 2018 to 2020, placing third in the latter.

+After Audi froze its LMDh project in 2022, Frijns moved to BMW M Team WRT in the FIA World Endurance Championship.

+Frijns also drove for Team WRT in LMP2, where he won the WEC and the 24 Hours of Le Mans in 2021.
+In parallel, Frijns competed in Formula E from 2015 to 2025.
+He spent six seasons at Envision Virgin Racing, and finished fourth in 2018–19 with two wins.

 Junior racing career

 Karting

 Born in Maastricht, Netherlands, Frijns has been an active kart racer in Belgium and France.
 In 2008, he finished third in the KF2 European Championship category and runner-up in the French Championship, at the same level.

 Formula BMW

 Frijns began his formula racing career in the 2009 Formula BMW Europe season with Josef Kaufmann Racing.
 He finished third overall in the championship, with a win at Silverstone and six podiums.
 He also finished as the highest-placed rookie in the championship.